ansipunk/sugar/README.md

 #### Wallet

-- `label` - equals to, within a set, not within a set
+- `label` - equals to, within a set
-- `balance` - lower than, higher than, equals to, within a range, not within a range
+- `balance` - lower than, higher than, equals to

 #### Transaction

-- `wallet_id` - equals to, within a set, not within a set
+- `wallet_id` - equals to, within a set
-- `amount` - lower than, higher than, equals to, within a range, not within a range
+- `amount` - lower than, higher than, equals to

 ### Sorting fields